Your prepper pantry? Filled to the brim.

 By now, you've probably noticed a pattern with the get home bag contents we've covered so far.
 A lot of them have several uses, including this one.

 You can go for a multitool that has all the important bits like pliers, a screwdriver, scissors, a couple of knives, and of course, a bottle opener.
-But if you want to save on space, then you won't go wrong with a wallet multitool.
+But if you want to save on space, you won't go wrong with a wallet multitool.

-Communication is vital in every emergency situation.
+Communication is vital in every emergency.

 That's why you need a radio to keep you updated on everything that's going on.
 Go for the pocket-sized variety to save some precious real estate on your GHB.